 He was ranked 80th prior to his four-stroke success at the Wells Fargo Championship but by July had climbed into the top 10, and two months later made his Ryder Cup debut.

-In early 2024 he added the AT&T Pebble Beach Pro-am, where a third round 60 swept him from six behind to one ahead before the final round was washed out.
+In early 2024 he added the AT&T Pebble Beach Pro-am, where a third-round 60 swept him from six behind to one ahead before the final round was washed out.

-He then reached third in the world rankings and qualified for a Presidents Cup debut following a joint runner-up finish at the Players Championship, one behind Scheffler, and a third at the RBC Heritage.
+He reached third in the world rankings and qualified for a Presidents Cup debut following a joint runner-up finish at the Players Championship, one behind Scheffler, and a third at the RBC Heritage.

 His best performance at The Open came at Royal Portrush in 2025, where he finished in a tie for fourth after an excellent final day 65 which included eight birdies.